OTC Satellite Earth Station Carnarvon: Contract tracking operations

-Decommission
+Decommissioning

 The station was decommissioned in April 1987, but the site is still actively involved in solar scientific research, hosting a node of the Birmingham Solar Oscillations Network.
-In 2022 the OTC antenna was acquired by ThothX Australia, who plan to refurbish it into a deep space radar.
+In 2022 the OTC antenna was acquired by ThothX Australia, who are recommissioning it and refurbishing it into a deep space radar to provide space situational awareness on resident space objects in geostationary orbit.
+The new radar will extend Thothx's existing radar coverage over the Americas to the Indo-Pacific region.

 "OTC Satellite Earth Station Carnarvon (fmr)" is a registered heritage site with the Heritage Council of Western Australia.
 It has local, national and international cultural-heritage significance.

 The Carnarvon Space and Technology Museum opened in 2012.